Cuparra/Data-Structure-Projects/README.md

 # Data-Structure-Projects
-Data structure course projects of computer science master program from University of São Paulo.
+Data structure course projects of computer science program from University of São Paulo.
 The problems descriptions are in projects.tar.gz files.

 Project 1: Find all shortest paths beetwen two nodes in a matrix. <br />